What is Joint Venture:

 Does the word ‘insider’ ring any bell?

 Here the company can view any information, as it possesses equal rights.
-Some insider functions of joint venture include pooling the resources for efficient research and development, product examination facility, abundance space, etc.
+Some insider functions of the joint ventures include pooling the resources for efficient research and development, product examination facility, abundance space, etc.

 2. Outsider joint venture: